James Cumming (chemist): Childhood and education

 Cumming was born in Piccadilly, London, on 26 September 1777, but his home moved to the Buxton Hall Hotel (now called Old Hall Hotel) in Buxton where his father was the hotelier from 1791.
 His father rented the hall, which had been a home to Mary, Queen of Scots, from the 5th Duke of Devonshire.
 His father was considered socially more than a mere hotelier, and the hotel's clientele included bishops and visiting aristocracy.

 Cumming was sent to school at Marlborough before he became a student at Trinity College, Cambridge.
 Graduating he took holy orders earlier than most aspiring academics under the Bishop of Lincoln, George Tomline, in 1802.

 Career

 Cumming was appointed to the professorship in 1815, although no records survive of his work prior to that date.
 Like all professors at that time, he had to compete with rival professors for the attention of his students.
 Study of his curriculum reveals that he was keeping abreast of the current research in his subject.
-In 1816 he was admitted to the Royal Society, in company with Lord Byron, as well as the Geological Society.
+In 1816 he was admitted to the Royal Society, in company with Lord Byron, as well as to the Geological Society.